 - Intriguing visit to the cathedral crypts

 - Expect coffins.
 Urns.
-And (lots of) bones
+And bones

 - My tour was in German & English

-- Book full cathedral tickets* (with Dom Museum) online
+- Or book all-inclusive cathedral tickets* online

-- But check the cathedral calendar for days when entry times may be restricted
+- Check the cathedral calendar for days when entry times may be limited

 - See also: